Summer Student Programme

 School of Medicine, Dentistry and Biomedical Sciences Summer Studentships for Undergraduates

-Each year, a number of studentships funded by the School of Medicine, Dentistry and Biomedical Sciences are available for University students to work in WWIEM.
-These studentships typically pay a student stipend of £150 per week for 8 weeks, projects run for a specified 8-week period during the summer, and students work Monday to Friday on a full-time basis.
+Each year, a number of studentships funded by the School of Medicine, Dentistry and Biomedical Sciences are available for University Undergraduate students to experience medical or scientific research in WWIEM.
+The student gets the opportunity to undertake an exciting, real life, research project, attending Monday to Friday on a full-time basis.
+Projects run for a specified 8-week period during the summer months and typically pay £150 per week for 8 weeks to help with expenses.
 The application process generally runs from January - March each year.

 Nuffield Research Placements (Schools and Colleges)

-Managed in Northern Ireland by Sentinus, Nuffield Reserch Placements allows students in the first year of a post-16 science, technology, engineering and maths (STEM) course to take part in science research projects during the summer.
+Managed in Northern Ireland by Sentinus, Nuffield Research Placements allows students in the first year of a post-16 science, technology, engineering and Maths (STEM) course to take part in science research projects during the summer.

-WWIEM is pleased to support this scheme, and projects hosted by CEM will provide students with the opportunity to gain 4-6 weeks of valuable hands-on experience in a laboratory setting working alongside WWIEM researchers.
+WWIEM is pleased to support this scheme, and projects hosted by WWIEM researchers will provide students with the opportunity to gain 4-6 weeks of valuable hands-on experience in a laboratory setting working alongside WWIEM researchers.
 Training will be provided.

-Students wishing to apply to a WWIEM project should be working towards a Science AS/A level in Biology and/or Chemistry (or an equivalent) and have an enthusiastic interest in CEM’s research areas.
+Students wishing to apply for a WWIEM project should be working towards a Science AS/A level in Biology and/or Chemistry (or an equivalent) and have an enthusiastic interest in WWIEM’s research areas.
 WWIEM researchers are also happy to talk to any student who has their own idea about a project appropriate to WWIEM.
 Details of WWIEM PIs and their research areas can be found here.